This 3-move wall Pilates workout can help build a stronger core and improve balance

 2. It's great for injury recovery

-While wall Pilates found a new audience this year, it's been around for years as a useful tool is rehabilitation settings, says the instructor.
-"The controlled and supportive nature of wall-based exercises makes them ideal for individuals recovering from injuries, surgeries, or dealing with chronic pain conditions," she says.
+While wall Pilates has found a new audience in recent years, it's been around for decades as a useful tool in rehabilitation settings, says Lucas.
+"The controlled and supportive nature of wall-based exercises makes them ideal for individuals recovering from injuries or surgeries," she says.

-It's also an even-lower impact form of exercise, so it may be suitable for those looking to do Pilates every day as well.
-Whereas the traditional form of Pilates, while very beneficial, may be too intense.
+It's also a lower-impact form of the workout, so it may be suitable for those looking to do Pilates every day as well.
+The traditional form of Pilates, while very beneficial, is likely too intense for everyday practice for many people.

 3. Wall Pilates focuses on core strength and stability

-"The stability provided by the wall allows practitioners to focus on controlling their movements, which in turn improves their overall balance and coordination.
+"The stability provided by the wall allows practitioners to focus on controlling their movements.
+In turn, this improves their overall balance and coordination.
 This is particularly beneficial for older adults, and those recovering from injuries," says Lucas.

-Additionally, this form of Pilates can help to develop the mind-muscle connection that can help with maintaining proper form, further reducing the risk of injury when it comes to doing other, more intense activities, like swimming as a workout or hiking.
+Additionally, this form of Pilates can help develop the mind-muscle connection for maintaining proper form, further reducing the risk of injury when doing other, more intense activities, like swimming as a workout or hiking.

 4. It offers something different